ra101/pinger/README.md

 ### Linux/Mac users.
   - Step 1: Delete `pinger.vbs`
-  - Step 2: Search on Stackoverflow.
+  - Step 2: Search on Stackoverflow about how to do it.